-You could ride a miner’s train deep into a mountain, or turn your world around in an up-side down house or see how nobility lived 3-400 years ago?
+You could ride a miner’s train deep into a mountain, turn your world around in an upside-down house or see how nobility lived 3-400 years ago.

 These are just a few of the suggestions we have for you.
 Tyrol is much, much more than ski resorts or hiking holidays.
 Moreover, if the weather isn’t the best, there are plenty of activities to keep most happy and busy for a day or three.
-We went out to see what there is to do on a rainy day in Central Tyrol.
+We went to see what to do on a rainy day in Central Tyrol.
 The distances are small, so you can easily visit 2-3 of these attractions on the same day.
-Between Wattens and Schloss Traztberg it’s only 19 km (12 mi).
+For example, between Wattens and Schloss Traztberg, it’s only 19 km (12 mi).